As they climbed to the top floor, the tension from earlier began to fade. But Juno could still see the frown between Gin's eyebrows.

 They stepped into the bar.

-He glanced up as they approached and offered a nod.
+Behind the bar stood Kord, he glanced up as they approached.
 “Morning.
 Sleep well?”

-Gin replied first, his tone neutral.
+Gin replied first.
 "Yeah, thanks."

 Juno offered a small smile.
 “Yes.
 Your inn is really comfortable.
 Thank you.”